51st-Vfw/JAFDTC/doc/README.md

 BINGO value from the default for the airframe, JAFDTC will update the BINGO value in the avionics when uploading.
 If you do not change the value, JAFDTC will not make any changes to that parameter in the airframe.

+As mentioned earlier, this setup may be performed in conjunction with the setup the DCS DTC performs.

 ### Capturing Coordinates From DCS